 My dear Maura,

 After giving your proposal serious consideration, I have deemed it appropriate for you to come and join me in Hollow Creek.
-There is great need of my financial expertise in this town, and it's a refreshing change from Boston—not overwhelming in size, but not despairingly small, either.
+There is great need of my financial expertise in this town, and it's a refreshing change from Boston.
+It is not overwhelming in size, but not despairingly small, either.
 Things are never dull around here!

 My only concern is that it may be too rough for you.
 You are a very refined lady, despite your familiarity with the most unpleasant of medical procedures.
 There are some things here I should hate for you to witness or be a part of, but I have decided that so long as you are never unaccompanied, you should be able to navigate around Hollow Creek's more unsavory portions.
-If we are indeed to be married, it would be foolish to prolong your coming here any further; at some point, you must become accustomed to this terrain because I plan to raise our family here.
-Besides, I am a man of very great importance in this town, and I hate to think how they would get along without me now!
+As we are indeed to be married, it would be foolish to prolong your coming here any further; at some point, you must become accustomed to this terrain because I plan to raise our family here.

 Please find enclosed the fare for your ticket.
 I'll do my part to take care of our finances from now on.
 Ask at the station when the next train is scheduled to come through Mesa, and send an express letter to me with that date.
 If possible, I will come to meet you.
 If not, I shall arrange for a coach to escort you.